 But the most annoying part was how substances you wouldn’t even consider as having any real effect on your body would also trigger psychotic episodes.
 I couldn’t drink Red Bull or take anything with caffeine in it.
-Even taking pain killers two days in a row would cause me to have a psychotic episode all day on the third day.
+Even taking painkillers two days in a row would cause me to have a psychotic episode all day on the third day.

 I went through a hell of a lot of trial and error trying to find out what I could and could not take, and how much I could take before it would trigger a psychotic episode.
-For example, I could drink Jägerbomb’s if I remained drunk enough that the amount of stimulant in my system doesn’t mean I felt sober.
-Thus, the amount of Jägerbomb’s I could have was very dependant on how drunk I was before, during, and after drinking them.
+For example, I could drink Jägerbomb’s if I remained drunk enough that the amount of stimulant in my system didn’t mean I felt sober.
+Thus, the amount of Jägerbomb’s I could have was very dependent on how drunk I was before, during, and after drinking them.

 I found this out the hard way when I drank myself sober (so to speak, I’d still be legally drunk if breathalysed) and slammed into a psychotic episode.
 I was so alert and weird from the amount of Red Bull I drank while knocking back one Jägerbomb another, there was no chance of me being able to get drunk again.
-The alcohol had lost the battle to the amount of stimulant in my system.
+The alcohol had lost the battle to the amount of stimulants in my system.
 Thus, full-blown psychotic episode.

 Over the many many years, my anxiety disorders have changed and grown.
 They’ve expanded to include some temporary fears as well as a number of permanent ones.

 One of my lesser triggers is my breathing.
 This is largely a problem because I always wear headphones to listen to music while I’m out.
 I use my headphones to block external sounds relating to my other triggers.
 This is why these thoughts about my breathing pop up.
 Anyway, I can get fixated on if I’m breathing weirdly or not.
 I’ll also start to control my breathing through fear that my nose might be whistling while I breathe.